Skip to Content

 Management of Scrap Tires in the Border Region

-A significant number of scrap tires are simply dumped at unsightly, illegal sites.
-Even when they are collected at legal sites the accumulation can get large, and occasionally the piles catch on fire.
-The fires are difficult and relatively expensive to extinguish and can cause acute air quality problems within a radius of several miles.
-Children and the elderly are particularly vulnerable to such air pollution.
+• Fires - Tire fires are difficult and expensive to extinguish and can cause air quality problems for several miles.
+Children and the elderly are particularly vulnerable to this air pollution.

-Because of the shape of tires, the piles (both legal and illegal) provide places for rainwater to collect and then mosquitoes to breed.
+• Mosquitoes that spread diseases - Piles of tires provide places for rainwater to collect and then mosquitoes to breed.
 This then causes another public health problem—the spreading of diseases such as dengue and West Nile virus.

-The challenge exists on both sides of the border, but is a larger issue on the Mexican side because a significant number of used tires that are replaced on the U.S. side still have just enough tread to be attractive for purchase on the Mexican side.
-There is a flow of used tires south across the border, and those tires have a relatively short life before they are abandoned as scrap.
+Although scrap tires are a challenge on both sides of the border, it is a larger issue on the Mexican side.
+Used tires from the U.S. still have just enough tread to be attractive for purchase in Mexico.
+Those tires have a short life before they are abandoned as scrap.

 In English